markjart/updatedPolitiPurple/README.md

 ## How the Site Works

 1. When you first hit the site, enter a news subject and select a news source and hit _Search the News_ .
-You can optionally provide your age and gender to aid us in demographics information (saved to a database behind teh scenes).
+You can optionally provide your age and gender to aid us in demographics information (saved to a database behind the scenes).
 1. The page will load with the two top **Liked** news article about your subject - **one from your selected news source** _AND one from_ **the opposing news source (per the chart above)**.
+  1. You can click the titles of each article to go to the full story on the News site.
+  2. You can choose to review other top articles about your subject from each news source (click the button - flip the card - see the article links).
+  3. You can review the chart provided to see where your News Source falls within the political spectrum.